Executive Summary

 - Your team needs to scale output without scaling headcount

-- AI-driven automation is important to how you want to work going forward
+- AI-driven automation is core to how you want to work going forward

 - Data unification from many systems is a primary pain point